Mōtītī Island: Recent history

 On 9 October 2011, the 45-foot launch M/V Excalibur ran aground on Mōtītī Island in bad weather.
 The crew of six was rescued, but the boat was considered a total loss.

 Marae

-The island has two marae, belonging to the Ngāti Awa hapū of Te Patuwai and Ngati Maumoana: Te Hinga o te Ra or Te Karioi Marae and Te Hinga o te Ra meeting house; and Te Rua Kopiha Marae and Tamatea ki te Huatahi meeting house.
+The island has two marae, belonging to the Ngāti Awa hapū of Te Patuwai and Ngāti Maumoana: Te Hinga o te Ra or Te Karioi Marae and Te Hinga o te Ra meeting house; and Te Rua Kopiha Marae and Tamatea ki te Huatahi meeting house.

 In October 2020, the Government committed $4,871,246 from the Provincial Growth Fund to upgrade a group of 12 marae, including Te Rua Kopiha Marae.
 The funding was expected to create 23 jobs.

 Aerodrome

-Sunair operates from Motiti Island to Tauranga with Cessna 172 aircraft.
+Island Air Charters operates to Motiti Island from Tauranga and back with 1 Cessna 206 and 2 Cessna 172 aircraft.
+In addition, Sunair operates to Motiti Island from Tauranga and back with 3 Cessna 172 aircraft, and the Tauranga Aero Club operates to Motiti Island from Tauranga and back with 3 Cessna 172 aircraft.